siahsiahy/dp_sgd_blog/_posts/2025-10-26-distill-dp.md

 ### CIFAR-10 Results: What About Real Images?

 MNIST is nice, but what about a more complex dataset like CIFAR-10?
-We use a 2-layer convolutional network and vary the noise level (ε = 2, 4, 8).
+We use a 2-layer convolutional network and vary the noise level ($ε$ = 2, 4, 8).
 Here's what we get:

 <figure>
   <img src="/assets/img/result4.jpg" alt="CIFAR-10 accuracy under different noise levels with lot size = 2000 or 4000." width="480">
   <figcaption><strong>Figure 6.</strong> CIFAR-10 accuracy under different noise levels with lot size = 2000 or 4000.</figcaption>
 </figure>

-- With increasing ε (weaker privacy), accuracy improves: from **67% → 70% → 73%**.
+- With increasing $ε$ (weaker privacy), accuracy improves: from **67% → 70% → 73%**.
 - Compared to state-of-the-art non-private models (~86%), we lose performance — but it’s still **remarkably good** for a DP-trained model!

 ---